levitsky/pyteomics/tutorial/source/mass.rst

         PyteomicsError: Pyteomics error, message: 'Please specify the isotopic states of all atoms of H or do not specify them at all.'

-Finally, you can find the most probable isotopic composition for a substance with :py:func:`most_probable_isotopic_composition` function.
-The substance is specified as a formula, a :py:obj:`Composition` object or a modX sequence string.
+Finally, you can find the most probable isotopic composition for a substance with :py:func:`pyteomics.mass.most_probable_isotopic_composition` function.
+The substance is specified as a formula, a :py:class:`pyteomics.mass.Composition` object or a modX sequence string.

 .. code-block:: python